 I’m truly honored to join the roster of musicians that play for travelers flying into and out of PDX Airport in Portland, Oregon.
-I play on Tuesday and Wednesday nights from 8:00 to 10:30 pm in the C Concourse, just past the security gate, and also on Saturday mornings from 7:00 to 9:00 am in the D Concourse, just past security.
-Sometimes on Tuesday and Wednesday evenings, my close friend and incredible violinist, Scott Stevens, will be joining me.
+I play on Tuesday evenings from 5:30 to 9:30 pm at the far west end of the C Concourse and on Wednesday nights from 7:30 to 10:00 pm just past the ABC Concourse security gate.
+Usually, my close friend and incredible violinist, Scott Stevens, joins me.
 If you’re flying into or out of PDX then, please drop by.
-I’d love to greet you!
+We’d love to greet you!
 And feel free to request a song or two…

 I also play every Sunday morning (unless I’m traveling) at 9 and 11 am at Kessid Church in Vancouver, Washington.
 “Kessid” is a Hebrew word, meaning “God’s steadfast love.”
 We currently meet at Clark College in the Gaiser Student Center while our new church home on Main and 27th Street is being renovated.
-We’re hoping to move in soon after Easter, 2019.
 I love my Kessid Church family!

 new EP, lean in, now available